stefdasca/statement-translator/Kilonova/2100-2199/Processed_2172.md

 # Task

-> “Walking through the city […] I just have to find my way”
+> “Walking through the city […] I just have to find my way�

 MIron, bored with everyday life, decided to go for a walk in his hometown, Deva.
 It has a tree structure (an undirected, cycle-free, connected graph), consisting of $N$ squares and $N-1$ streets that connect them.
 MIron wants to choose a square to start his walk from and traverse the longest possible path in the city, without passing through the same square twice (to avoid getting even more bored).